lees3/ecommerce-pattern-library/_products/pillow.md

 title: "Handcrafted Throw Pillow"
 img: "/images/pillow.jpg"
 desc: |
-  This bath bomb of infused with hints of vanilla and is made with real lavender buds.
-It is sure to relax and unwind your soul after a long day.
+  This beautiful cushion is made with an amazing piece of fabric woven by Lily Aztek of Aztek Decore.
+Put this lovely pillow on your bed, your sofa or your favourite armchair - it will make feel cozy and sophisticated.
-price: 7
+price: 15
 ---